Physical properties of soil: Texture

-The mineral components of soil are sand, silt and clay, and their relative proportions determine a soil's texture.
+The mineral components of soil are sand, silt and clay, and their relative proportions determine the soil texture.
 Properties that are influenced by soil texture include porosity, permeability, infiltration, shrink-swell rate, water-holding capacity, and susceptibility to erosion.
 In the illustrated USDA textural classification triangle, the only soil in which neither sand, silt nor clay predominates is called loam.
-While even pure sand, silt or clay may be considered a soil, from the perspective of conventional agriculture a loam soil with a small amount of organic material is considered "ideal", inasmuch as fertilizers or manure are currently used to mitigate nutrient losses due to crop yields in the long term.
+While even pure sand, silt or clay may be considered a soil, from the perspective of conventional agriculture a loam soil with a small amount of organic material is considered ideal, inasmuch as fertilizers or manure are currently used to mitigate nutrient losses due to crop yields in the long term.
 The mineral constituents of a loam soil might be 40% sand, 40% silt and the balance 20% clay by weight.
 Soil texture affects soil behaviour, in particular, its retention capacity for nutrients (e.g., cation exchange capacity) and water.